ServiceNow/bilevel_augment/README.md

 ## Overview

-<b>What's new:</b> This method provides a way to learn automatically the best data augmentation jointly with an image classifier.
-It does not require a manual preselection of potentially useful transformations, which makes the method faster than those requiring an expensive validation loop for data augmentation selection and applicable to any datasets, especially those where predefining good data augmentation transformation is not trivial, like in medical imaging.
+<b>What's new:</b> This method provides a way to automatically learn data augmentation in order to improve the image classification performance.
+It does not require us to hard code augmentation techniques, which might need domain knowledge or an expensive hyper-parameter search on the validation set.

-<b>Key insight:</b> Our method uses the gradient of the validation loss in a bilevel optimization framework to learn the best data augmentation parameters.
-To address the issue of the computational cost to resolve the bilevel optimization, we estimate the validation loss using truncated back-propagation.
+<b>Key insight:</b> Our method efficiently trains a network that performs data augmentation.
+This network learns data augmentation by usiing the gradient that flows from computing the classifier's validation loss using an online version of bilevel optimization.
+We also perform truncated back-propagation in order to significantly reduce the computational cost of bilevel optimization.

-<b>How it works:</b>
+<b>How it works:</b> Our method jointly trains a classifier and an augmentation network through the following steps,

 ![figure](docs/model_new.png)